seale61/weather-project-backend/README.md

     */60 * * * * /path/to/your/script/weather.sh >/dev/null 2>&1
     5 0 * * * /path/to/your/script/weather-daily.sh >/dev/null 2>&1

-Save your crontab entry, and your script will run in the background at the top of every hour.
+Save your crontab entry.
+Weather.sh will run in the background at the top of every hour, and weather-daily.sh will run at 5 minutes after midnight each day.

 If you are not running a server version of your OS, you may have to install crontab.
 Windows users will need to use a batch file and Windows scheduler.